GYPSY & BALKAN

 - label:Piranha Records

 When Piranha took its first steps into the music of the Balkans, the genre hadn’t developed into the booming dancehall heavyweight with the regular metropolitan clubs around the world that it is now.
-The Jova Stojiljkovic Duva Orkestar’s participation in HeimatKlänge’s earliest edition (in Piranha’s founding year of 1988) or Ferus Mustafov’s week in the “Odyssee” cycle in 1994 were still radiating some intriguing international perfume of the formative world music years, rather than making the party crowd get to their feet.
+The Jova Stojiljkovic Duva Orkestar’s participation in HeimatKlänge’s earliest edition or Ferus Mustafov’s week in the “Odyssee” cycle in 1994 were still radiating some intriguing Gypsy perfume of the formative Piranha years, rather than making the party crowd get to their feet.

 Juicy, high-energy brass batteries, virtuoso bolting through a wealth of sentimental, often sad and melancholy folk songs – that’s one side of the music of the Balkans.
-Highly sophisticated, richly orchestrated and, more often than not, rather dark, depressed and aggrieving meditations on all kinds of man-made tragedies – the regional wars of the nineties a source that will not run dry so soon.
+Highly sophisticated, richly orchestrated and, more often than not, rather dark, depressed and aggrieving meditations on all kinds of man-made tragedies – reflecting the regional wars of the nineties at their source.

 And then there’s the new movement – the BalkanBeats!
 Some celebrate the music of their lost home countries out of utter emotional need; others just for sheer fun.
-Whatever the specific reason, though – the phenomenon caught on the international dance floors with huge success, not only in specialized Balkan disco circles, but also as an indispensable flavour in any kind of world music party.
+Whatever the specific reason, though – the phenomenon caught on the international dance floors with huge success, not only in specialized Balkan disco circles, but also as an indispensable flavour in any kind of party which helps you through the night.

 May the lust for life and the will to mingle all the different ethnic sub-ingredients of Balkan music outweigh the sad separatist tendencies that run against the will to live in peace and harmony.
 Not just on the international dance floors – where the fight has been won long ago, but in real life in the troubled region, too.